History of antisemitism in the United States: College campuses

 On April 3, 2006, the U.S. Commission on Civil Rights announced its finding that incidents of antisemitism are a "serious problem" on college campuses throughout the United States.

 Stephen H. Norwood likens what he describes as antisemitism in contemporary American universities to antisemitism in American campuses during the 1930s.
 His article says that anti-Zionist and antisemitic opinions are often conflated by pro-Palestine protesters imvoking the blood libel and attacks on Jewish students during protests.

 During April 2014 there were at least 3 incidents of swastika drawings on Jewish property in University dormitories.
 At UCF for example, a Jewish student found 9 swastikas carved into walls of her apartment.

 On the beginning of September 2014 there were two cases of antisemitism in College campuses: two students from East Carolina University sprayed swastika on the apartment door of a Jewish student, while on the same day, a Jewish student from the University of North Carolina at Charlotte was told "to go burn in an oven."
 The student had also told the media she is "hunted" because of her support in Israel: "I have been called a terrorist, baby killer, woman killer, [told that] I use blood to make matzah and other foods, Christ killer, occupier, and much more."

-In October 2014 fliers were handed out in the University of California in Santa Barbara that claimed "9/11 Was an Outside Job" with a large blue Star of David.
+In October 2014 fliers were handed out in the University of California, Santa Barbara that claimed "9/11 Was an Outside Job" with a large blue Star of David.
 The fliers contained links to several websites that accused Israel of the attack.
-A few days later antisemitic graffiti was found on a Jewish fraternity house in Emory University in Atlanta.
+A few days later antisemitic graffiti was found on a Jewish fraternity house in Emory University.
 Another graffiti incident occurred in Northeastern University, where swastikas drawn on flyers for a school event.

 A survey published in February 2015 by Trinity College and the Louis D. Brandeis Center for Human Rights Under Law found out that 54 percent of the participants had been subject to or witnessing antisemitism on their campus.
 The survey included 1,157 self-identified Jewish students at 55 campuses nationwide.
 The most significant origin for antisemitism, according to the survey was "from an individual student" (29 percent).
 Other origins were: in clubs/ societies, in lecture/ class, in student union, etc. The findings of the research compared to a parallel study conducted in United kingdom, and the results were similar.

 In October 2015, it was reported that a few cars in the parking lot of the UC Davis were vandalized and scratched with antisemitic slurs and swastika sketches.
 A few days later, antisemitic slurs were found on a chalkboard in a center of the campus at Towson University.